bmcglauser/bookmooch-go/README.md

 ## Getting Started
 If you're interested in getting BookMooch Go up and running on your own machine, follow the steps below and you'll be able to use your own BookMooch account:

-**note: you must have Node Package Manager installed to follow the steps below**
+**note: you must have Docker and docker-compose installed to follow the steps below**

 1. Clone this repo onto your computer with `git clone https://github.com/bmcglauser/bookmooch-go`
 2. Enter the directory with `cd bookmooch-go`
-3. Install dependencies with `npm install`
-4. Create your own .env file in the main directory with only this single line of code: `JWT_SECRET=somestring`
-- (if you plan on using your real BookMooch account to request books, follow the .env.example file. v  It is fine to skip this step)
-5. Run the server and client bootstrap with `npm run dev`, which uses the concurrently library to simultaneously launch processes on both ports 3000 and 4000
+3. Run `docker-compose up` to launch both the client and server containers on ports 3000 and 4000 respectively
-7. A window will automatically open with the client, but in a distorted desktop view.
-Open the developer tools to select 'Toggle device toolbar' and choose a phone (I designed on iPhone X)
+4. Open a browser window in Chrome and access the developer tools, selecting a mobile device view (I designed on iPhone X)
-8. Navigate away from localhost to any other page.
-Return to localhost:3000 *using the address bar* (please note clicking 'Back' to return will not prompt the browser to automatically resize).
-You should now see the app in the correct proportion.
+5. Navigate to localhost:3000

 Enjoy!